seangoldie/WAFFL/README.md

 ```

 That's really all there is to it!
 Call `help()` on a `waffl.WAFFL()` object or either `.predict_from` methods for the full documentation on their usage.

+## Dependencies
+The package requires Numpy and Librosa.
+In most cases you can simply `pip install` them.